 In Lebanon, organizational charts of most ministries and public institutions do not include a dedicated unit for communications.
 As such, administrations in the country do not have public communication officers nor communication units within their agencies.
 Such functions remain centralized and managed by senior leadership: For instance, ministers are the official spokespeople and communications activities need to be cleared by the minister first.

 Most ministers hire media advisors when they take office, with the exceptions of a few ministries and public institutions, such as the Ministry of Social Affairs and the Institute of Finance, which have media units.
-These media advisors are most often political appointees that do not fall under the permanent civil servants category.
+These media advisors are most often political appointees that do not fall under the permanent civil servants’ category.
 Budgets for communication activities are either very limited or do not exist at all.
 Alternatively, some ministries hire communication officers for donor-funded projects, which also support in covering the activities of the ministry.
 Another common pattern observed in ministries is the assignment of communication functions to either Information Technology (IT) personnel or employees in charge of e-services units.

 Scarce funding deters stability and continuity in the planning of communication functions.
 As a result, specialized trainings for skills development in communications have not been conducted so far for public sector employees.
 As public communication is not institutionalized, no legislations or policies have been promulgated to regulate this area.
 The main roles of media and communication advisors, commonly recruited by ministers are mainly limited to media relations and media campaigns.
 Such roles remain circumscribed to developing messaging and do not include citizen insight research for engagement.